Pelvic Floor Therapy Festus, MO

 • Surgery

 Pelvic floor dysfunction doesn’t just affect people of a single certain age, gender or physical ability.
-While it can have a negative impact on your physical, mental, and emotional health, it’s important to remember that proven, evidence-backed treatment plans exist with professional physical therapy in Festus, MO.
-At Axes, we offer an entire team committed to helping you recover the pleasure of engaging in the pursuits you hold dear most in life.
+While it can affect anyone deeply, it’s important to remember that proven, evidence-backed treatment plans exist with professional physical therapy in Festus, MO.
+At Axes, we offer an entire team committed to assisting you recover the pleasure of participating in the pursuits you love most in life.

 How Physical Therapy Can Help With Pelvic Floor Dysfunction

-If you are suffering from pelvic floor dysfunction, you may feel frustrated, ashamed, or hopeless.
-But a diagnosis is not the same thing as a life sentence.
-With pragmatic treatment plans customized for you by your Festus, MO physical therapist, you can reclaim control over your life and enjoy a pain-free life.
+If you are suffering from pelvic floor dysfunction, you may feel disappointed, embarrassed, or despairing.
+But a diagnosis is far from a permanent condition.
+With practical treatment plans tailored for you by your Festus, MO physical therapist, you can reclaim control over your life and enjoy a pain-free life.

-Pelvic floor therapy involves exercises that can build strength in, improve flexibility of, or coordinate the pelvic muscles.
+Pelvic floor therapy involves exercises that can strengthen, improve flexibility of, or coordinate the pelvic muscles.
 The positive outcomes of physical therapy for pelvic floor dysfunction in Festus, MO include:

-• Improved pelvic floor muscle coordination — Enhancing coordination promotes vitals functioning, such as relaxing and contracting muscles during urination, bowel movements, and sexual activity.
+• Improved pelvic floor muscle coordination — Enhancing coordination supports vitals functioning, such as the ability to relax and contract the muscles during urination, bowel movements, and sexual activity.

-• Pain management By targeting weaker or more rigid muscles and addressing trigger points, physical therapy can assist in diminishing or getting rid of the pain you feel caused by pelvic floor dysfunction.
+• Pain management By targeting weaker or less flexible muscles and addressing sensitive areas, physical therapy can support in reducing or eliminating the pain you experience due to pelvic floor dysfunction.

 • Pre- and postpartum care Pelvic floor therapy is frequently advised during pregnancy and following childbirth.
-It can assist in preparing the pelvic floor for delivery, decreasing the chance of after childbirth pelvic floor dysfunction, and facilitating healing from changes and trauma to the pelvic floor related to giving birth.
+It can assist in preparing the pelvic floor for childbirth, minimizing the risk of postpartum pelvic floor dysfunction, and helping healing from changes and trauma to the pelvic floor associated with giving birth.

-• Sexual health improvement — By concentrating on specific muscles and tackling any hidden issues, therapy can enhance sexual excitement, climax, and general sexual fulfillment.
+• Sexual health improvement — By concentrating on particular muscles and addressing any subsurface issues, therapy can improve sexual excitement, climax, and overall sexual fulfillment.

 • Education and self-management — Pelvic floor therapy is about more than just checking exorcises off of a list.
-By offering education and guiding you in approaches you can practice on your own, your Axes physical therapist helps you actively participate in your own care and enables you to maintain a routine that promotes pelvic floor wellness.
+By providing information and teaching you techniques you can practice autonomously, your Axes physical therapist helps you actively participate in your own care and empowers you to maintain a routine that supports pelvic floor health.

-At Axes Physical Therapy, we have a team of knowledgeable pelvic floor therapists in Festus, MO who can assist you in boosting your pelvic well-being and function.
-While certain instances of pelvic floor dysfunction might require operative treatment, the majority of patients in Festus, MO will find sustained and significant progress through minimally invasive physical therapy methods.
+At Axes Physical Therapy, we have a team of skilled pelvic floor therapists in Festus, MO who can support you in improving your pelvic well-being and function.
+Although certain instances of pelvic floor dysfunction may require surgical correction, most patients in Festus, MO will find sustained and substantial improvement through less invasive physical therapy techniques.

 What Festus, MO Pelvic Floor Therapy Involves

-Your first pelvic floor therapy session in Festus, MO will include an assessment of your existing pelvic floor condition.
-The remaining sessions will emphasize implementing your customized treatment plan.
+Your first pelvic floor therapy session in Festus, MO will include an evaluation of your current pelvic floor health.
+The following sessions will center around implementing your customized treatment plan.

 Assessment and Evaluation

 The journey of pelvic floor therapy begins with an initial evaluation.
-During this phase, your Festus, MO physical therapist will spend time to familiarize themselves with you and your symptoms.
+During this phase, your Festus, MO physical therapist will dedicate time to get to know you and your issues.
 They will ask about your medical history, lifestyle, and goals.
-Additionally, they will conduct a physical examination and musculoskeletal assessment of your trunk and pelvis to assess your current condition.
-With your approval, a pre-pelvic floor therapy assessment in Festus, MO may additionally include an internal examination to more determine the strength level.
+Additionally, they will perform a physical examination and musculoskeletal assessment of your trunk and pelvis to evaluate your current condition.
+With your approval, a pre-pelvic floor therapy assessment in Festus, MO may additionally involve an internal examination to more evaluate the strength level.
 Alternatively, biofeedback sensors can be utilized instead of an internal examination.

-The assessment and evaluation performed by your physical therapist will help in recognizing the potential causes of your pelvic floor dysfunction and facilitate the development of an optimal treatment plan to assist you in resuming the activities you love.
+The assessment and evaluation conducted by your physical therapist will assist in determining the potential causes of your pelvic floor dysfunction and support the formulation of an optimal treatment plan to assist you in returning to the activities you enjoy.

 Pelvic Floor Therapy Treatments and Exercises

-Upon reviewing the findings from your assessment and evaluation, your pelvic floor therapist in Festus, MO will develop a personalized treatment plan specific to your needs.
-This plan will include precise goals, techniques, and anticipated outcomes to guide your therapy.
+Upon reviewing the findings from your assessment and evaluation, your pelvic floor therapist in Festus, MO will design a personalized treatment plan tailored to your needs.
+This plan will incorporate precise goals, techniques, and projected results to guide your therapy.

 Exercises for Pelvic Floor Therapy

-Improving muscle strength and balance is vital for any pelvic floor therapy plan.
+Improving muscle strength and balance is crucial for any pelvic floor therapy plan.
 Exercises that may be included in your physical therapy treatment plan in Festus, MO include:

 • Kegel exercises to loosen and tighten the pelvic floor muscles

-• Functional training to incorporate new muscle actions into everyday tasks
+• Functional training to integrate new muscle actions into daily tasks

-The exercises your Festus, MO physical therapist prescribes for your pelvic floor dysfunction will differ based on your unique needs, but will all be aimed at rehabilitating your body and muscles for optimal health.
-Depending on your current health and level of pelvic floor dysfunction, exercises may commence with you reclining on your back and evolve to sitting and upright positions.
+The exercises your Festus, MO physical therapist prescribes for your pelvic floor dysfunction will change based on your specific situation, but will all be aimed at reconditioning your body and muscles for optimal health.
+Depending on your existing health and level of pelvic floor dysfunction, exercises may commence with you lying down on your back and gradually advance to sitting and upright positions.

 Manual Therapy

 Manual therapy, such as instrument-assisted soft tissue mobilization, is a hands-on technique that involves your physical therapist applying pressure or manipulating specific areas of your pelvis.
-It may include myofascial release (releasing tight knots in your muscles), nerve mobilization (freeing up compressed nerves), joint mobilizing techniques (improving the mobility of your joints), deep tissue massage (relaxing tense muscles), or skin rolling (lifting and rolling the skin to reduce adhesions).
+It may include trigger point therapy (releasing tight knots in your muscles), nerve decompression (freeing up compressed nerves), joint mobilization (improving the mobility of your joints), deep tissue massage (relaxing tense muscles), or skin rolling (lifting and rolling the skin to reduce adhesions).

 Biofeedback Training

 Biofeedback training makes use of a device to measure and display the activity of your pelvic floor muscles on a screen.
-It help you learn how to manage and harmonize your pelvic floor muscles by giving you instant feedback on how they tighten and relax.
-This feedback helps you better understand understand how to activate and release the muscles appropriately, optimizing your muscle alignment and control.
+It help you understand how to manage and coordinate your pelvic floor muscles by giving you instant feedback on how they tighten and release.
+This feedback helps you better understand understand how to engage and release the muscles appropriately, optimizing your muscle integration and mastery.

 Behavioral and Lifestyle Modifications

-Physical therapy isn’t just a collection of exercises to cross off – it also gives you access to skilled, research-supported insights that enhance your everyday life.
-Your physical therapist may recommend you with:
+Physical therapy isn’t just a collection of exercises to mark off – it also gives you access to professional, evidence-based insights that improve your daily life.
+Your physical therapist may advise you with:

 • Strategies for addressing constipation

-• Further tips for a healthier daily life and lifestyle
+• Further advice for a more wholesome daily life and way of living

-Augmenting the exercises and techniques used in pelvic floor therapy with these adaptations encourages better pelvic floor function and general well-being.
+Augmenting the exercises and techniques used in pelvic floor therapy with these modifications promotes improved pelvic floor function and general well-being.

 Axes Physical Therapy’s Approach to Pelvic Floor Therapy in Festus, MO

-At Axes Physical Therapy, we strongly believe in delivering customized and empathetic treatment to our patients.
-Owned and operated by a devoted physical therapist in Festus, MO, our practice places our clients at the center and aims to obtain favorable patient results.
-We realize that pelvic floor dysfunction can present as a delicate and difficult condition.
-That’s why we approach every patient with the greatest respect, compassion, and tailored attention.
+At Axes Physical Therapy, we wholeheartedly believe in delivering customized and empathetic treatment to our patients.
+Owned and operated by a dedicated physical therapist in Festus, MO, our practice is focused on the client and getting beneficial patient results.
+We realize that pelvic floor dysfunction can manifest as a challenging and demanding issue.
+That’s why we approach every patient with the utmost respect, compassion, and customized attention.

-We also embrace the belief in delivering evidence-based and comprehensive care to our patients.
-We utilize up-to-date research and cutting-edge technology to inform our treatment plans and methodologies.
-In addition, we provide a range of other physical therapy services that can supplement your pelvic floor therapy, including:
+We also embrace the belief in providing evidence-based and comprehensive care to our patients.
+We make use of up-to-date research and cutting-edge technology to shape our treatment plans and methodologies.
+In addition, we present a range of other physical therapy services that can supplement your pelvic floor therapy, including:

-If you are exploring pelvic floor therapy in Festus, MO, trust in Axes.
+If you are interested in trying pelvic floor therapy in Festus, MO at Axes Physical Therapy, we are here to help.
 We have several convenient physical therapy locations in the Festus, MO area, all dedicated to realizing your ideal pelvic health.

 Call Axes Physical Therapy for Your Festus, MO Pelvic Floor Therapy Today

 Don’t let pelvic floor dysfunction to hinder you from leading your most life.
-At Axes, our dedicated physical and occupational therapists in Festus, MO have a sole mission: getting you back to the activities you love the most.
-Whether pelvic floor dysfunction is preventing your participation in your favorite sport or making it demanding to navigate your day, we will personalize our physical therapy treatment plan specifically to you and your goals.
-Schedule an appointment online or get in touch with the nearest location to you to commence your rehabilitation with Axes Physical Therapy in Festus, MO today.
+At Axes, our devoted physio and occupational therapists in Festus, MO have a sole mission: returning you to the things you treasure the most.
+Whether pelvic floor dysfunction is preventing your participation in your favorite sport or making it challenging to navigate your day, we will customize our physical therapy treatment plan specifically to you and your aspirations.
+Schedule an appointment through our website or contact the nearest location to you to embark on your rehabilitation with Axes Physical Therapy in Festus, MO today.

 Services Offered